VectorZeroAI/RamPipe/README.md

 The command sequense:

-`cp -r /path/to/file /mnt/ramdisk/`
+`cp /path/to/file /mnt/ramdisk/`

-`mount --bind /mnt/ramdisk/dir /path/to/dir`
+`mount --bind /mnt/ramdisk/file /path/to/file`

 ### `rampipe pin /path/to/dir/ --move` does this: